kristenkwong/kristenkwong/README.md

 # Hey, I'm Kristen! 👋

-I'm an incoming software engineer at Apple on the Siri Client team.
-I recently graduated from the University of British Columbia, where I studied Computer Science.
+I'm currently a software engineer at Apple on the Siri Client team.
+I graduated from the University of British Columbia, where I studied Computer Science.
 I like learning and building stuff related to operating systems and compilers!

 ## Previously...